 In England, factors identified at the end of assessment are collected in addition to the primary need identified at assessment.
 They were collected and reported for the first time in the 2014-15 census and provide information on the factors that contribute to a child being in need.
 If more than one factor was identified at assessment, each should be recorded and included in the census.
 This means that the majority of children will have more than one factor identified and reported for each episode of need.

-Table 5: Most common primary needs at assessment, England and Wales, 2018/19 (DfE 2020a; StatsWales 2020) Abuse and neglect Family dysfunction Child's disability or illness England 54% 15% 9% Wales 54% 13% 17% The categories used in both England and Wales are very broad, but they at least give us an indication of changing patterns of need among children known to children's services.
+Table 5: Most common primary needs at assessment, England and Wales, 2018/19 (DfE 2020a; StatsWales 2020)

+Abuse and neglect Family dysfunction

+England 54% 15%

+Wales 54% 13%

+The categories used in both England and Wales are very broad, but they at least give us an indication of changing patterns of need among children known to children's services.

 The Welsh government does not publish comparable end of assessment data.

+Table 6: Most common factors identified at end of assessment, England, 2018/19 (DfE 2020a)

+Domestic violence Mental health England 51% 44%

+Table 7: Factors with a large yearly increase, England, 2017/18 and 2018/19 (DfE 2020a)

+2017/18 2018/19

-Table 6: Most common factors identified at end of assessment, England, 2018/19 (DfE 2020a) Domestic violence 1 Mental health1 England 51% 44% Note: Mental health refers to concerns regarding the child, the parent/carer or another person living in the household.
-Table 7: Factors with a large yearly increase, England, 2017/18 and 2018/19 (DfE 2020a) 2017/18 2018/19 Unaccompanied asylum seeker 0.5% 0.6% Gangs 1.8% 2.2% While the overall percentage of factors identified as 'unaccompanied asylum seeker' and gangs are small overall, and remain relatively uncommon, there was an increase of there was an increase of 30% in the number of factors identified as 'unaccompanied asylum seeker' compared to last year and similarly large percentage increases for gangs (up 27%), trafficking and abuse linked to faith or belief (both up 20%) (DfE 2020a).
+Unaccompanied asylum seeker 0.5% 0.6%

+Gangs 1.8% 2.2%

+While the overall percentage of factors identified as 'unaccompanied asylum seeker' and gangs are small overall, and remain relatively uncommon, there was an increase of there was an increase of 30% in the number of factors identified as 'unaccompanied asylum seeker' compared to last year and similarly large percentage increases for gangs (up 27%), trafficking and abuse linked to faith or belief (both up 20%) (DfE 2020a).

 Are the reasons for being referred different for older children?